Connecting Cities to a Smarter Future

-Iveda Solutions CEO David Ly drives the integration of digital technology with municipal infrastructure to improve the lives of local citizens.
+Iveda Solutions CEO David Ly drives the integration of digital technology with municipal services to create smart city infrastructure.

-In late 1979, the grandfather of four-year-old David Ly paid a fisherman in Ho Chi Minh City, Republic of Vietnam, to take his grandson and the boy’s aunt out into the South China Sea in hopes of escaping the Communist government that had assumed power after the Fall of Saigon in 1975.
+In late 1979, the grandfather of four-year-old David Ly paid a fisherman in Ho Chi Minh City, Republic of Vietnam, to take his grandson and the boy’s aunt out into the South China Sea to escape the Communist government that had assumed power after the Fall of Saigon in 1975.

 Ironically, Ly’s lack of connectivity to the world at that time, and the uncertainty that anyone else in the world would ever know about or take action to change his circumstance helped inspire a career focused on helping cities create and maintain strong, self-healing connectivity among municipal assets and infrastructure.

-Today, as chief executive officer and founder of Iveda Solutions, Mesa, Ariz., Ly guides the development of digital technology that can be integrated into municipal networks, services and infrastructure to create “smart” cities.
+Today, as chief executive officer and founder of Iveda Solutions, Mesa, Ariz., Ly guides the development of digital technology that can be integrated into municipal networks and services to create smart city infrastructure.